Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 ![Office 365 ASP.NET MVC sample screenshot](./images/O365AspNetMVCSendMailPageScreenshot.png)

-## Prerequisites

-This topic assumes you have the following.

-* An understanding of ASP.NET MVC and C#.
-* Familiarity with OAuth concepts.
-* An Office 365 account.
-* A Microsoft Azure tenant for app registration.

-  > Note:  The [readme](https://github.com/OfficeDev/O365-AspNetMVC-Unified-API-Connect) for this sample contains more detail about how to obtain an Office 365 account and so on in the prerequisites section.

 ## Overview

 To call the Microsoft Graph API, you have to complete the following tasks.